Last update: February 01, 2024

 8.1.
 The PARTIES acknowledge that all information related to the hiring and performance of the SERVICE(S) is confidential.
 Therefore, each PARTY agrees not to disclose, use, copy or make such information available to third parties unless it obtains prior written consent from the other PARTY.
 If any governmental agency requires the information, the disclosing PARTY must give the other PARTY reasonable advance written notice of the agency’s request before making such a disclosure.

 9.1.
 MARFEEL, as Data Processor, undertakes to process personal data on behalf of the CLIENT following its instructions, according to article 28 of the General Data Protection Regulation (GDPR).
-This Contract will be subject to the Data Processing Agreement attached as Appendix A.
+Likewise, for MARFEEL EXPERIENCES (e.g. MarfeelPass, Marfeel Forms, etc.), any personal data collected by MARFEEL, will not be used for its own purposes.
+This Contract will be subject to the DPA attached as Appendix A.

 9.3.
 For the processing of Personal Data of: a) California users and households, please refer to https://community.marfeel.com/t/annex-1-data-protection-under-the-california-consumer-privacy-act-ccpa/7501 ; b) Users located in the Federative Republic of Brazil, please refer to https://community.marfeel.com/t/annex-2-data-protection-under-brazilian-data-protection-law-lgpd/7502.